Voluntary Quit Disqualifications

 4. That the individual may reapply for benefits at the end of the disqualification period.

-1. If the household is discontinued from CalFresh for multiple reasons, send a NOA for EACH reason, including the voluntary quit disqualification.
+1. If the household is discontinued from CalFresh for multiple reasons, send a NOA for each reason, including the voluntary quit disqualification.
 Refer to Discontinued HHs.

 Ending a Voluntary Quit/Reduction of Work Effort Disqualification